BlueBrain/functionalizer/docs/index.rst

 Its behavior is determined mostly by environment variables or command line flags.
 E.g., the `-c` flag above is used to set the number of cores that Spark will use.
+By default, 18 cores are assigned to an executor, and the `-c` flag to `sm_run` should be a multiple of 18.
+To decrease the amount of cores, make sure that `-c` is a multiple of the number `n` passed to `--spark-property spark.executor.cores=n` simultaneously.

 Similarly, `-m` can be used to restrict the memory that Spark, and thus the Spark functionalizer, will use.
+The corresponding setting for Spykfunc is `--spark-property spark.executor.memory=…`.

+By default, `sm_run` will start an HDFS cluster to save the execution state and coerce Spark to break the execution chain.
+For larger circuits, i.e., more than 2 million neurons, the runtime will be shortened dramatically compared to storing the checkpoints/execution state on GPFS.
-To disable HDFS support, `-H` may be passed to `sm_run`.
+The HDFS cluster can be disabled by passing `-H` to `sm_run`.

 .. note::